 You don't need to use an external service provider to make changes to your website and can implement any changes yourself quickly and easily.
 This is a huge advantage, especially for inexperienced users.

-Page builders truly are multi-functional tools.
-Even the simplest WordPress template can be turned into a real multitalent using a page builder.
-Once installed, the user has almost unlimited possibilities to build their own website.
-The developers of Elementor provide over 300 ready-made templates, for example, for you to customize and fill with your own content.
+Page builders are real multifunctional tools.
+Even the simplest WordPress templates can be turned into a real jack-of-all-trades with the help of a page builder.
+Once installed, the user has almost unlimited possibilities to build his own website.
+The developers of Elementor offer so directly over 300 ready-made templateswhich can be filled with your own content and individualized.

 As you can see, page builders offer nearly everything that both WordPress beginners and advanced users want.
 Without any additional plugins, you can create simple company websites, modern blogs and stylish portfolio sites in just a few clicks.